iBicha/playlet/docs/README.md

 ### Releases from Github

-Since Component Libraries are simply zip files hosted at some https endpoint, Github releases are used to host and deliver Playet Lib to users.
-By default, Playlet grabs `https://github.com/iBicha/playlet/releases/latest/download/playlet-lib.zip` and loads it, but this can be pointed to somewhere else, if for some reason the Github repository becomes unavailable.
+Since Component Libraries are simply zip/squashfs files hosted at some HTTPS endpoint, Github releases are used to host and deliver Playet Lib to users.
+By default, Playlet grabs `https://github.com/iBicha/playlet/releases/latest/download/playlet-lib.squashfs.pkg` and loads it, but this can be pointed to somewhere else, if for some reason the Github repository becomes unavailable.
+Squashfs files are faster to load, but they require signing.
+Zip files can be used without signing if they are served from an HTTPS endpoint.

 ### Dev library hosted by VS Code Extension